DR Class 243: DR Class 243

 In the 1980s, few lines on the East German railway network were prepared for speeds exceeding 120 km/h, which had been the principal reason for Deutsche Reichsbahn having specified 120 km/h to be the top speed for their Class 243 locomotives.
 In 1984, the first batch of 20 locomotives was delivered, followed by 80 in 1985, 100 in 1986, 110 in 1987 and 114 in 1988.
 By the end of 1989, five hundred locomotives had been completed.
+From the factory, the DR locomotives were painted dark red with a white stripe.
+Locomotives operated by DB subsidiaries are painted in verkehrsrot, a brighter shade of red.

-Beginning with 143 302, all locomotives built from 1987 onwards have a slightly redesigned body with slightly more streamlined cab sections, reducing energy consumption by about 5% due to reduced air resistance.
+Beginning with 143 302, all locomotives built from 1987 onwards have a slightly redesigned body with slightly more streamlined cab sections, reducing energy consumption by about 5% due to reduced drag.

 From 1988 onwards, the batch known as Class 243.8 was fitted with multiple-unit train control equipment.
 After these had been delivered, a further 109 locomotives without multiple unit train control were delivered till December 1990, resulting in Deutsche Reichsbahn having a fleet of 636 Class 243 locomotives at their disposal.
 243 659 was the very last Class 243 locomotive to be commissioned, entering service on 2 January 1991.

 Following German reunification, freight traffic in the former East Germany saw a sharp downturn, leading to large numbers of locomotives being put into preserved storage.
 Beginning in August 1990, 243 922 (later redesignated 143 922) was thus hired to the Südostbahn (Swiss South-Eastern Railway).
 Also, increasing numbers of 243s were reallocated to Freiburg and Düsseldorf for testing by Deutsche Bundesbahn.